itinero/osmsharp-tile-server/README.md

 OsmSharp.Service.Tiles
 ======================

+### This is unsupported and unmaintained, can serve as inspiration to others!

 Serves tiles directly from raw OSM files using the rendering functionality of OsmSharp.
 Handles for now only sub-country or city-sized OSM-extracts because all data is kept in-memory.
 Support will be added for vector data files in the future.

 <p>